Text saying Faculy Mentoring Plans

 Mentoring of Assistant Professors

 Mentoring is a valuable activity through which all faculty will benefit by having a productive colleague and successful Promotion and Tenure (P&T) case.
-Mechanical Engineering has a mentoring program with the main goal of assisting untenured faculty as they navigate the requirements of promotion and tenure.
+The Department of Mechanical Engineering has a mentoring program with the main goal of assisting untenured faculty as they navigate the requirements of promotion and tenure.
 Participation is not mandatory.
-This short document identifies the responsibilities of a mentor, identifies the responsibilities of the Mechanical Engineering Department, and provides suggestions on effective mentoring.
+This short document identifies the responsibilities of a mentor, identifies the responsibilities of the department, and provides suggestions on effective mentoring.

 Selection of Mentors/Mentees